Birdland, Neuburg 2011

 Birdland, Neuburg 2011 is a live album by pianist Cecil Taylor and drummer Tony Oxley.
 It was recorded at the Birdland Jazz Club in Neuburg an der Donau, Germany in November 2011, and was released in 2020 by Fundacja Słuchaj!
 Records.

-The album was one of two that were produced from recordings that Tony Oxley found in his personal archives in 2020, the other being Being Astral and All Registers – Power of Two.
+The album was one of two that were produced from recordings that Tony Oxley found in his personal archives in 2020, the other Being Astral and All Registers – Power of Two.

 Reception

 Michael Rosenstein, in a review for Point of Departure, stated: "One can hear Taylor working through his 'unit structures,' spontaneously delving into his language of malleable clusters, fluid harmonic constructions, and vigorous sense of flow.
 Oxley locks right in as an active colleague, finding a gripping balance to Taylor's thrusts and parries, jointly moving toward unequivocal resolution...
 Taylor didn't perform or record much in his later years, so this document is welcome, particularly as it captures the two musicians at the top of their game."

 In a review for Stereogum, Phil Freeman wrote: "This duo set... features both men at the top of their game.
 Oxley's particular contribution — what makes him unlike any other drummer, in free jazz or otherwise — is his crisp use of cymbals and small toms that sound like he's playing a collection of tuned plastic buckets.
 He cuts right through Taylor's tidal waves of piano, keeping pace with him at all times and offering compelling counter-narratives.
 The recording, courtesy of German radio, is impossibly clean and detailed; you can literally hear Taylor's piano bench creaking during many sections.
 This is an essential document for any Taylor fan."

 Derek Taylor, writing for Dusted Magazine, commented: "A Cecil Taylor concert isn't context conducive to conversation or inattention.
 Allowing one's mind to wander isn't a luxury to indulge in lest the sequential intricacies of the ensuing architectures become obfuscated.
 Even within the accepted degree of unspoken decorum, the German assemblage distinguishes itself in its collective engagement.
 Taylor and Oxley reciprocate with an unbroken, animated dialogue riddled with elaborations and instigations.
 The minutes evaporate, eventually adding up to an approximate hour that feels much shorter in mental sum.
 A musical alliance forged three decades earlier on a different German stage remains indisputably intact."